pichillilorenzo/JavaScriptEnhancements/README.md

 <code>description-Name_of_function/property/method</code> shows to you the explanation of the function/property/method and its syntax.

-Information about the description of function/property/method has been taken on the site https://developer.mozilla.org
+Information about the description of function/property/method has been taken on the site https://developer.mozilla.org Information about the description of jQuery's function/property/method has been taken on the official site.
+Information about the description of NativeScript's function/property/method has been taken on the official site.

 <h3>ENABLE or DISABLE completions</h3>